MarkEdmondson1234/googleCloudRunner/README.md

 #### 1. Create your R script

 The R script can hold anything, but make sure its is self contained with auth files, data files etc.  All paths should be relative to the script.
-Uploading auth files within Dockerfiles is not recommended security wise, but since the container is running on GCP you can use `googleAuthR::gar_gce_auth()` or similar to download configuration files from a GCE bucket in your script.
+Uploading auth files within Dockerfiles is not recommended security wise and  `googleAuthR::gar_gce_auth()` doesn't work as the default service auth account isn't present.
+The recommend way to download auth files is to use the GKE encryption service

 #### 2. Bundle the R script with a Dockerfile